Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2020-08-02-using-underdocumented-features.md

 **What is a minimal environment?** Something you can iterate in quickly without interference from existing code.

-This can be a scripting environment (e.g. LinqPad for C#, Jupyter notebooks for Python) or a single-file console application or a web route that loads a single JavaScript file.
+This can be a scripting environment (e.g. LINQPad for C#, Jupyter notebooks for Python) or a single-file console application or a web route that loads a single JavaScript file.

 Using a minimal sandbox saves you the effort spent integrating with your existing database, style rules, etc. It also saves you the time spent answering "is this not working because of the code using the new feature or because of the integration code I wrote?".

 Whatever you choose for your sandbox, it should be something *you* are comfortable with and that you can attach a debugger to.
-The fine-grained ability of a debugger to examine internals during execution is indispensible when trying to understand a new feature.
+The fine-grained ability of a debugger to examine internals during execution is indispensable when trying to understand a new feature.

 ## A real-world example: Query interception in Entity Framework Core